Essendon Football Club: Reserves team

+The Essendon reserves are the reserves team of the club, playing in the Victorian Football League.

+History

-The Essendon reserves team first competed in the Victorian Football League's reserves competition when the competition was established in 1919.
-The team enjoyed success in the form of eight premierships between 1919 and 1999, including the last Victorian State Football League year in 1999.
-From 2000 until 2002, the club's reserves team competed in the new Victorian Football League competition.
+The team first competed in the Victorian Junior Football League (later the AFL reserves) when the competition was established in 1919, and was known as Essendon Juniors until the end of 1922.

+The team enjoyed success in the form of eight premierships, including in the last year of the reserves competition in 1999.
+From 2000 until 2002, the club's reserves team competed in the Victorian Football League.

 At the end of 2002, the club dissolved its reserves team and established a reserves affiliation with the Bendigo Football Club in the VFL.
 The affiliation ran for ten years from 2003 until 2012, allowing reserves players from the Essendon list to play with Bendigo.
+For all but the final year of the affiliation, Bendigo was known as the Bendigo Bombers.

 The club re-established its reserves team in 2013, seeking greater developmental autonomy.
-The reserves team has since competed in the VFL.
 The team plays its home games at Windy Hill.
 The team is made up of senior-listed AFL players and VFL-contracted players.

-From the 2022 VFL season, the side will be coached by former Essendon AFL player Brent Stanton.